Winetricks/winezeug/patchwatcher/readme.txt

   /home/pwshared/slave1 slave1(rw,sync)
   /home/pwshared/slave2 slave2(rw,sync)

+On each slave, create its slave directory, and arrange for it to be mounted. i.e. do
+  $ sudo mkdir -p /home/pwshared/`hostname`
-On each slave, mount its slave directory.  i.e. edit /etc/fstab and add a line like master:/home/pwshared/slave2 /home/pwshared/slave2 nfs Then test the mount by doing
+then edit /etc/fstab and add a line like master:/home/pwshared/slave2 /home/pwshared/slave2 nfs Then test the mount by doing
   $ sudo mount /home/pwshared/`hostname`
 and make sure user patchslave can create a file in that directory, and that it shows up in that directory on the master.

-TODO: show how to solve permissions problem

 4. Populate the patchmaster and patchslave accounts on the master